-Your duty disability benefit may be terminated if you refuse to submit or fail to timely submit information requested by ETF.
+Your duty disability benefit may be terminated if you do not comply with timely submission of the information requested by ETF.
 Your benefit may also be terminated if you submit false information.
-Information that may be requested by ETF includes but is not limited to:
+Information that may be requested by ETF includes but is not limited to: If your duty disability benefit is terminated, you may not apply for duty disability benefits based on the same disability for which your previous benefit was terminated.